Installation#

 CFAST Installation#

-Download and install CFAST from the NIST CFAST website or the CFAST GitHub repository.
+Download and install CFAST from the NIST CFAST downloads page or the CFAST GitHub repository.
 Follow the installation instructions for your operating system and ensure cfast is available in your PATH.
-If CFAST is installed in a non-standard location, you can manually specify the path with these methods.
+On Windows go into command prompt and type cfast to check if it is recognized as a command.
+You should see the CFAST version information.

 • From an environment variable CFAST: